Tongue Piercing Mega Guide With Beautiful Images

 It can be a bummer to not be able to get the piercing you want, but there are plenty of other kinds of piercings you can get instead.

-But if everything checks out, your piercer may have you rinse your mouth first with an antibacterial mouthwash or they may skip that step.
+On the other hand, if everything checks out, your piercer may have you rinse your mouth first with an antibacterial mouthwash or they may skip that step.
 Some piercers like to do that and some don’t.
 Either way of doing it is fine.
 Whether you sanitize your mouth before the piercing or not, the most important thing is how closely you follow your aftercare directions.

 Depending upon where on your tongue you’re getting the piercing, the jewelry may have to take measurements of that site to figure out what size of jewelry to use.
 If the jewelry isn’t long enough, it can pinch your tongue and create unnecessary swelling.
 That’s just one of the reasons it helps to have a professional doing your piercing instead of a friend.